Travel to Cuba with the Support for the Cuban People category

-As long as your activities meet those requirements, for at least 6 hours per day during the weekdays, you fit into the category.
-The rest of the time you are free to participate in more touristic activities like going to the beach.
+As long as your activities meet those requirements for at least 6 hours per day during the weekdays, you fit into the category.
+The rest of the time you are free to participate in more touristic leisure activities.

 Here’s an example itinerary for travel to Cuba under the Support for the Cuban People category.